 Dubai Investments' manufacturing business was hit by political unrest in the Gulf Arab region.
 It has been eyeing a debt markets foray since last year to finance expansion of some manufacturing units and repay debt.

-The company's shares closed 3.6 percent higher on the Dubai stock exchange on Tuesday.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company's shares closed 3.6 percent higher on the Dubai stock exchange on Tuesday.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.